 Locally, PPU is pursuing several efforts to make the office attractive to talent and a suitable place to work.
 A diversity, equity and inclusive committee has a strong focus on helping women lawyers grow within the firm.
 It has an implemented mentorship programme and a solid commitment to flexitime, supporting women lawyers, as well as men, who are at the stage of creating families and preparing for a life as parents.
 The flexibility of remote working introduced during the pandemic has become more permanent, with lawyers asked to be in the office three days a week.
 PPU is also making improvements to its existing spaces to allow for easier access for employees with disabilities.

-Other efforts to create a sustainable future for the firm include the creation of clearly defined institutional career paths and training, both of which were lacking at PPU’s predecessor firms in Peru.
+Other efforts to create a sustainable future for PPU include clearly defined institutional career paths and training, both of which are relatively recent and constantly reviewed.
 Lawyers can expect a more transparent process for reaching the partnership too.
 Among other things, this involves a 12-year training programme that includes courses on aspects of the law, as well as on economics and soft skills such as leadership and client management.
-Once lawyers reach the top rank, they can expect a lock-step compensation structure that is firm-wide.
+Once lawyers reach the top rank, they can expect a lockstep compensation structure that is firm-wide.

-PPU benefits from Uría Menendez’s widespread connections, which intertwines it with some of the most esteemed firms internationally and in Latin America including Slaughter & May LLP in the UK, Marval, O’Farrell & Mairal in Argentina and Galicia in Mexico.
+PPU benefits from Uría Menendez’s widespread connections, which intertwines it with some of the most esteemed firms internationally and in Latin America.
+The firm is a member of World Law Group and SCG Legal.